omayma-nabil/deep-rl-autonomous-vehicle-safety/README.md

 ## 3. Limitations

-- Limited training time and computational resources
+- Limited training time and computational resources.

-- Simulation-to-real-world gap
+- Simulation-to-real-world gap.

-- Sensitivity to reward design
+- Sensitivity to reward design.

 - Lane-keeping issue: The agent does not consistently maintain its position within the driving lane, indicating that it has not fully learned stable lateral control.